stefankapetanovic/Visualizing-Galactic-Chemical-Distributions-with-SDSS/README.md

 d3

 -Our "data" folder includes all our data sources which are required to run the visualizations.
-Below are the specific files requierd and used in our implementation.
+Below are the specific files required and used in our implementation.
 It also has one jpg of the milky way galaxy.
 The data folder includes the following:
 ApogeeToCSV.py
 ApogeeToCSV_Old.py